Leseratte10/d2x-cios/data/ReadMe.txt

 [ DESCRIPTION ]

-  This is a Custom IOS, an IOS modified to add some new features not available in the official IOS.
+  This is a custom IOS for the Wii console, i.e. an IOS modified to add some new features not available in the official IOS.

   The d2xl cIOS is an enhanced version of the d2x cIOS, which is based on the cIOSX rev21 by Waninkoko.
 To see what's new read the file Changelog.txt or visit the d2xl github project: https://github.com/Leseratte10/d2xl-cios